-Los Angeles Nursing Consortium Orange County/Long Beach Consortium for Nursing Site for Association of Clinical Research Professionals (ACRP)
+Los Angeles Nursing Consortium Orange County/Long Beach Consortium for Nursing Site.

 LIMITATIONS OF THE DEGREE PROGRAM

 A degree program that is unaccredited or a degree from an unaccredited institution is not recognized for some employment positions, including, but not limited to, positions with the State of California.
 Student enrolled in an unaccredited institution is not eligible for federal financial aid programs.